All Episodes

 If we went back to the framers' idea of enumerated powers in the Constitution, and I would add state constitutions as well, if government were not allowed to do anything and everything, there would be no point in trying to buy off politicians because they couldn't do it constitutionally anyway.

-But since we have thrown the Jeffersonian chains off the Constitution, and the government literally is one of unlimited powers, which is very very dangerous when you give the power of force to a group of individuals, and then you tell them that power is unlimited, naturally people are going to try to cue up and curry favor.
+But since we have thrown the Jeffersonian chains off the Constitution, and the government literally is one of unlimited powers, which is very, very dangerous when you give the power of force to a group of individuals and then you tell them that power is unlimited, naturally people are going to try to queue up and curry favor.

 And therein lies the problem in modern politics today.

-I got a break back right after this with your calls.
+I got to break back right after this with your calls.

-Frankly, if the law could be changed to uh uh implement that in Minnesota, and for a lot of these very close elections, I think that's it is a good idea, although the circumstances are a little different than what happened here versus Georgia.
+Frankly, if the law could be changed to implement that in Minnesota, and for a lot of these very close elections, I think that is a good idea, although the circumstances are a little different than what happened here versus Georgia.

 But that's not what the law states in Minnesota.

-And the law has way too much discretion, allowing the canvassing board in Minnesota to determine voter intent, just like those hanging Chads in Florida in 2000.
+The law has way too much discretion allowing the canvassing board in Minnesota to determine voter intent, just like those hanging Chads in Florida in 2000.

-If I had my druthers, I'd rely more on the machinery, the optical scanners on November fourth, and a little less on some folks sitting on a on a board.
+If I had my drothers, I'd rely more on the machinery, the optical scanners on November 4th, and a little less on some folks sitting on a board.

-And that's those are the decisions that are being questioned in the great state of Minnesota.
+And those are the decisions that are being questioned in the great state of Minnesota.